matrharr/restful_task_api/docs/post_user_tasks.md

 **TaskMeAnything**
 ----

-*This route will create assign a task to a user and return a JSON of the newly assigned task.
+*This route will assign a task to a user and return a JSON of the newly assigned task.
 Simply make a POST request and specify the required fields to assign the task.*

 * **URL**